chiara-camilla-rambaldi-migliore/ASA_project/readme.md

 # House

 ### Devices
-#### BurglarAlarm.js
-This file contains the class for the burglar alarm device The burglar alarm has this observable:
-- status
-    - on
-    - off
 #### CatFeeder.js
 This file contains the class for the cat feeder device The cat feeder has this observable: